 We show unforgeability.
 Suppose there was an adversary $\Adv$ that signed two different documents of length $r$ with non-negligible probability $f(\kappa)$.
 Consider a new adversary $\Adv'$ that attempts to sign two different documents of length $1$. $\Adv'$ takes as input one signing token.
 It then runs $\keygen$ and $\tokengen$ $r-1$ times, to get $r-1$ additional signing tokens.
 It shuffles these together, and uses the $\Adv$ algorithm to sign two different documents (for $\otr$) with non-negligible probability $f(\kappa)$.
-Since the messages are different, they must differ on some bit; there is a $1/r$ chance that this bit is the same bit as the ``real'' input token, rather than the artificially generated ones.
+Since the documents are different, they must differ on some bit; there is a $1/r$ chance that this bit is the same bit as the ``real'' input token, rather than the artificially generated ones.
 In that case, $\Adv'$ successfully created valid signatures for two different documents relative to $\ot1$.
 This happens with probability $f(\kappa)/r$, which is non-negligible, giving a contradiction. \end{proof}

-\begin{lemma} An $r$-restricted onetime private TS $\otr$ can be transformed into a onetime unrestricted private TS $\ot$ with the help of a hash function, such that if $\otr$ is unforgeable and the hash function is collision-resistant, then $\ot$ is unforgeable. \end{lemma}
+\begin{lemma} An $r$-restricted one-time private TS $\otr$ can be transformed into a one-time unrestricted private TS $\ot$ with the help of a hash function, such that if $\otr$ is unforgeable and the hash function is collision-resistant, then $\ot$ is unforgeable. \end{lemma}

 \begin{proof} The $\ot$ scheme works by the hash-and-sign paradigm: we first hash a document down to length $r$, and then sign the hash.
 Here $r$ needs to be a function of the security parameter $\kappa$, say $r=\kappa$.
 The soundness of the scheme is clear.
-The unforgeability also follows easily: if an adversary produces valid signatures for two messages, then either the two messages have the same hash value (which contradicts the collision-resistance of the hash function), or else the two messages have different hash values (which contradicts the unforgeability of the $\otr$ scheme). \end{proof}
+The unforgeability also follows easily: if an adversary produces valid signatures for two documents, then either the two documents have the same hash value (which contradicts the collision-resistance of the hash function), or else the two documents have different hash values, which contradicts the unforgeability of the $\otr$ scheme. \end{proof}

-\begin{lemma} A onetime private TS $\ot$ can be transformed into a full-blown private TS $\tm$ with the help of a quantum secure MAC and a quantum secure classical encryption scheme. \end{lemma}

-\begin{proof} The scheme $\tm$ will work as follows.
+\begin{lemma} A one-time private TS $\ot$ can be transformed into a full-blown private TS $\tm$ with the help of a quantum secure MAC and a post-quantum CPA-secure private-key encryption scheme. \end{lemma} \begin{proof} The scheme $\tm$ will work as follows.
 The algorithm $\keygen$ will generate a key $k$ for the classical MAC, as well as a key $e$ for the classical encryption scheme, using the security parameter $\kappa$.
 The pair $(k,e)$ will be the key of $\tm$.